 The Impossible Was Very Efficient

-Greenhouses in sub-zero weather Homes in 115°F desert
+Greenhouses in sub-zero weather, or Homes in 115°F desert

 Whether you want to heat a giant greenhouse in sub-zero temperatures, or cool a home in 115° desert heat, this simple technology

 can do it very efficiently with only a circulation blower.
 This is not a "concept", it's a proven reality with more than 30 years of real life

 CliCK TO learn the basics of this easy-to-build "free energy" system...
 1992 through 2023

 * $8-Temporary price includes, 2 more geo-solar greenhouse publications